Continuous Relaxations for the Traveling Salesman Problem: The traveling salesman problem

 There are several equivalent ways to define the cost function of the TSP.
 We restrict ourselves to the trace\footnote{The trace of a matrix $ A \in \R^{n \times n} $ is defined to be the sum of all diagonal entries, i.e., $ \tr(A) = \sum_{i=1}^n a_{ii} $.} formulation proposed in~\cite{Won95}.
 Let $ \mathcal{P}_n $ denote the set of all $ n \times n $ permutation matrices, then the TSP can be written as a combinatorial optimization problem of the form

 where $ A = D $ and $ B = T $.
 Here, $ T $ is defined to be the adjacency matrix of the cycle graph of length $ n $.
-For the symmetric TSP, either the adjacency matrix of the directed cycle graph or the undirected cycle graph can be used, i.e.,
+In what follows, we use the undirected cycle graph adjacency matrix for symmetric TSPs and the one corresponding to the directed cycle graphs for asymmetric TSPs.
+The matrices are defined as,

 The equivalence of \eqref{eq:basic_cost} and \eqref{eq:TSPCost} can be derived easily using the observation that $ \tilde{T} \coloneqq P^T T P$ is a permuted tour matrix, i.e., the $(i,j)$ entry is $1$ if the tour goes from city $C_i$ to city $C_j$.
 Thus, for any permutation, $\tr(D^T \tilde{T}) = \sum_{i,j=1}^n d_{ij} \tilde{t}_{ij} $ is simply the sum of the distances associated with each edge.
 In what follows, we restrict our work to symmetric matrices; thus, we simply consider tour matrix $ T = T_\text{undir} $ for undirected graphs.